-Insurers may exercise the rights of the insured in pursuing a third party for the insurer’s loss in meeting the indemnity under its contract of insurance.
+An insurer may exercise the rights of the insured when pursuing a third party for the insurer’s loss in meeting the indemnity under its contract of insurance.
 There is no need to have a separate clause entitling subrogation, as this is an implied term in insurance contracts.
 However, the contract itself may also expressly state such a term.

 Insurtech developments in New Zealand are limited to date.
 Some insurers have developed web-based apps for their clients to access, but which are typically only portals to access basic information and submit claims.

 There are some recent notable insurtech product innovations.